Are you accustomed to regularly meeting your fears? Or you organise your life in order to never be confronted with the moment you will feel insecure?

 If you like the concept – and the practice – of “stepping out of your comfort zone“ you may be already aware that sometimes, we can find ourselves experiencing insecurity.
 On that moment, our mind can produce thousands of very good, rational and conformable justifications about the reasons to NOT step out.
 Personally, my favourite is: “I don’t feel like doing it”.
 Then, the temptation of being “lazy” grows bigger and bigger.

-You may remember that one of my New Year’s Resolutions was to swim regularly and to strengthen my physical endurance.
+…that one of my New Year’s Resolutions was to swim regularly and to strengthen my physical endurance.
 By reaching this aim, a new one started to emerge, specially connected with swimming in open water: facing my fears.

 As John von Düffel explains so well (*), water, outside of the swimming pool, is not a stable and sure element.
 Temperature, depth, currents are some of the water’s characteristics that constantly change.
 The perfect condition for meeting fears!